 December 20, 2017

-WASHINGTON, D.C.- The National Council for Behavioral Health is deeply disturbed by the negative impact that will result from passage of the Tax Cuts and Jobs Act.
+WASHINGTON, D.C.- The National Council for Mental Wellbeing is deeply disturbed by the negative impact that will result from passage of the Tax Cuts and Jobs Act.
 Nothing about this bill says happy holidays.

 It is disturbing that with virtually no input from the people who depend on entitlement programs like Medicaid, Medicare and Social Security, the bill cuts the federal revenue necessary to care for millions of Americans living with mental illnesses and addictions.